StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/search-for-tasks/find-a-task-log.md

 A task log is a recorded history of actions, updates, or decisions taken on a specific task.
 It provides a detailed audit trail that helps track investigation progress, accountability, and compliance.

 !!! tip "Why can't I find a task log?"
     Since TheHive 5.5, [case visibility](../../cases/about-cases.md#visibility) can be restricted to protect sensitive data.
-If a case has restricted visibility and you are not an authorized user, its linked tasks and task logs will not appear in the list, search results, or dashboards.
+If you aren't an authorized user, its linked tasks and task logs won't appear in the list, search results, or dashboards.

 ## Procedure